erichan1/boxGame/README.md

 # boxGame
 A game with a box
-Execute by opening index.html with any browser
+Execute by opening index.html with any browser.